cpriyam90/professional-readme-generator/README.md

 ## Usage
 To generate a Readme, user must have Node.js installed and then run the command node index.js from your terminal.
 The user will be prompted to answer a few questions and will also be asked their email and Github username.
 Once completed, a new Readme file will be generated called generatedReadme.
+See attached screenshots for how the generated Readme will look and video for steps to use application.

 ## Credits/Citations